Code-Institute-Submissions/outerzone/README.md

 * Fonts - vh for headings
 * Messages - add messages
 * Profile - why is updated details not working?
+* Checkout - amend styling of country input
+* Products - fix the search bar alignment
+* Checkout - Do I need extra css file for checkout?
+* Disable verifications step or link to send email
+* SQLite committed to repo.
+Add to gitignore, but only later when close to end.
+* SECRET_KEY and DEBUG variables
+* Order and OrderLineItem.
+Don't save to the database.
+Write line total as property on the model.
+* Reading to do, Jonathan sent on Slack

 # Project Requirements
 ## Main Technologies